 - Many classical revenge stories, such as the above-mentioned Hamlet, were tragedies.
 The avenger usually succeeded in destroying the villain responsible for whatever awful crime set him on his vendetta, but he all too often destroyed himself and/or everything he cared about in the process.
 See also the Nietzschean concept of "He Who Fights Monsters".

 - In recent hindsight, Little Shop of Horrors also qualifies due to having several motifs of the Greek tragedy archetype - the singers Crystal, Chiffon, and Ornette representing the classic Greek chorus, and Seymour's arc mirrors that of several tragic Greek protagonists - to achieve his dreams, he first sacrifices his enemy Orin Scrivello), then his father figure (Mr. Mushnik), then his love (Audrey) - and finally, when everything starts crashing down around him, himself.

 - Moira is what happens when Sound Horizon decides that classical Greek tragedy would make for one hell of a Symphonic Metal Rock Opera.

 - Miss Saigon, a Setting Update of Puccini's Madame Butterfly; most of his other works were tragic as well.

-- Castlevania: Lords of Shadow definitely qualifies as a tragedy - of a Byronic Hero destined to go down on the path of darkness, only trying to save his childhood sweetheart from death and never succeeding - and his offsprings, fated to fight against him himself.
+- Castlevania: Lords of Shadow, the story of a Byronic Hero fated to go down to the path of darkness, only trying to save his childhood sweetheart from death and never succeeding - and his offsprings, fated to fight against him himself.